-Senator Lindsey Graham warns against ‘riots in the street’ if Trump is prosecuted
+Senator Lindsey Graham warns of ‘riots in the street’ if Trump is prosecuted

 Graham says ‘there is a double standard’ when it comes to former president Donald Trump